-LEAF KITE YOU NEED:
+LEAF KITE

-2 Straight, strong sticks about 78cm and 104cm long

-sheet of strong, thin paper about 104cm square

-1 brass curtain ring strong string or thin garden wire

-sticky tape or modelling glue poster paints and coloured paper for decorating kite and tail tested for balance before assembly.
+- 2 Straight, strong sticks about 78cm and 104cm long sheet of strong, thin paper about 104cm square - 1 brass curtain ring strong string or thin garden wire sticky tape or modelling glue poster paints and coloured paper for decorating kite and tail atring or wire into a small loop.
+The frame should be as symmetrical as possible, and the spare must be tested for balance before assembly.
 This is done by marking the centre point of the spar and balancing it upon a knife edge.

-1) First make a cross with the two sticks with the shorter one positioned hoisentally about one third of the way down the other.
+1) First make a cross with the two sticks with the shorter one positioned hoisontally about one third of the way down the other.
 Bind the two sticks together at right angles with string or wire (as in drawing below).
 Cover the binding with a thin layer of modelling glue.
-Tie the ends of the string or wire into a small loop.
+The the ends of the

-The frame should be as symmetrical as possible, and the spars must be

-- 2) Drill holes through the ends of each stick.
-Fix a long piece of string or thin wire to the top stick and thread it through each hole and tie firmly at the top, leaving a second small loop. - 3) Lay the frame face down on the covering material.
+2) Drill holes through the ends of each stick.
+Fix a long piece of string or thin wire to the top stick and thread it through each hole and tie firmly at the top, leaving a second small loop.

+3) Lay the frame face down on the covering material.
 Cut around it leaving 2-3cm (say 1 in.) margin.
-Fold the edges over the frame and stick them down with sticky tape or glue so the covering material is taut. - 4) Cut a small hole (see drawing) in the material so the loop in the centre of the kite will come through. " !! - 5) Make a bridle with two metres of string.
+Fold the edges over the frame and stick them down with sticky tape or glue so the covering material is taut.

+4) Cut a small hole (see drawing) in the material so the loop in the centre of the kite will come through. " ...

+5) Make a bridle with two metres of string.
 To do this make an adjustable knot (see drawing) attached to a curtain ring in the middle of the string.
-Attach the lower part of the bridle to the loop at the middle of the kite - 6) Add another loop to the bottom of the kite for attaching the tail. - 7) Make a tail about 730cm long from string or tape.
-Attach rosestes of paper or small squares of scrap fabric.
-Tie the tail to the bottom of the frame. - 8) Finally paint the finished kite with bright colours and decorate it with bright patterns and tassels
+Attach the lower part of the bridle to the loop at the middle of the kite and the upper part to the top loop.

+6) Add another loop to the bottom of the kite for attaching the tail.

+7) Hake a tail about 730cm long from string or tape.
+Attach rosettes of paper or small squares of scrap fabric.
+Tie the tail to the bottom of the frame.

+8) Finally paint the finished kite with bright colours and decorate it with bright patterns and tassels